eml-eda/messy/docs/examples/hello-world.md

+## How to run it

 Before running this example, you have launch the docker container.
-You can find the instructions in the [Docker](docker.md) page of the documentation.
+You can find the instructions in the [Docker](../docker.md) page of the documentation.

 When you are in the docker container, you have to go to the `messy` directory: